 - To submit a final report summarizing the project and, evaluating its impact and outcomes.

-These reports and presentations are very important and will be included in the matrix used to measure the overall impact of CCSRE support for the academic year.
+These reports and presentations are very important and are used to measure the overall impact of CCSRE support for the academic year.
 The CCSRE will also use information from these reports on their website as examples of successful grant proposals.

-For further information, please contact the CCSRE budget subcommittee chair Andrea Baldwin at firstname.lastname@example.org.
+For further information, please contact CCSRE Director, Sandy Grande at email@example.com.

 1 In this instance, the term “critical” refers to work that seeks to confront the social, historical, and ideological forces and structures that produce and constrain social life.
 Critical theory is oriented toward critiquing and changing society, while traditional theory is only oriented to understanding or explaining it.